elliottminns/Umbrella/README.md

 ## Build Instructions

 ### Xcode
-To build umbrella, you need to have Xcode 7.0.0 and above, available [here](https://developer.apple.com/xcode/downloads/).
+To build umbrella, you need to have Xcode 7, available [here](https://developer.apple.com/xcode/downloads/).

 Umbrella runs on both iOS 8 & iOS 9